-Would you like to know how to smoke beef ribs?
-Beef back ribs are a whole different animal compared to pork ribs...in more ways than one.
+Would you like to know how to smoke beef back ribs?
+These are a whole different animal compared to pork ribs...in more ways than one.

-Beef ribs don't have the popularity that pork ribs enjoy, even though they can be delicious when seasoned and smoked to perfection.
-And thankfully, due to the law of supply and demand, beef ribs are less expensive than pork ribs, so you get more bang for your buck at the meat counter.
+Beef ribs don't have the popularity that pork ribs enjoy, even though they can be delicious when seasoned and smoked to their glorious state of mouthwatering perfection.

-When you're at the meat counter, don't just grab a couple of racks because they’re cheap.
-You need to be selective.
+When you're at the meat cooler, don't just grab the first slabs of ribs you see.
+Be selective.
 At the large chain stores, the beef back ribs have invariably been robbed of a lot of the meat.
 You'll see that meat has been cut and scraped from between the rib bones, and some slabs will be worse than others.

 To remove the fell, slip a butter knife or a screwdriver under the membrane and pry up a flap.
 Using a paper towel, grip the loosened flap of membrane and peel it off.